Skip to the main content area Skip to the footer section

 Medical coders and billers are unsung heroes in healthcare.
-They ensure providers' diagnostic and procedural notes are translated into the correct codes for tracking patient health and receiving payments from insurance companies.
+While coders ensure providers' diagnostic and procedural notes are translated into the correct codes for tracking, billers process billing paperwork so the group receives payments from insurance companies for services rendered.
+Medical computers have been specially designed so that coders and billers can complete their essential tasks within the constraints of the healthcare industry.

 Basic Code: What is Medical Coding and Billing?